Simplify Payments with Stripe Checkout for Web and Mobile

 </script>

-Rather than work with data- attributes like the previous snippet, this custom form uses JavaScript to work with.
-StripeCheckout.configure() is the handler object when the page loaded.
-And the option can be passed within the open() or configure().
+Rather than working with data- attributes like the previous example, this custom form uses JavaScript.
+The StripeCheckout.configure() function is the handler object when the page loads, and options can be passed within the open() or configure() methods.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail